Chart Color Schemes

 Glebe - Forest Lodge has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 40 such projects that could potentially impact the area.
-Notable among these are the New Sydney Fish Market, Cowper Street Social Housing Development, Wentworth Park Rd project in Glebe, and Elger Street Social Housing development.
-The following list provides details on those projects likely to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 40 projects likely affecting the region.
+Notable initiatives include New Sydney Fish Market, Cowper Street Social Housing Development, Wentworth Park Rd in Glebe, and Elger Street Social Housing.
+The following list details those projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.